 Democrat for Lt.
 Governor

+Q: New Jersey Cultural Trust — Even with increased support cited above, the NJ Cultural Trust remains underfunded and lacks an appropriation for administrative staff.
+The purpose of the NJ institutional and financial stabilization of arts, history, and humanities organizations in New Jersey.
 (Funding for grants is derived from interest earned on the Cultural Trust Fund, which is a permanent state investment fund.
 Funding is currently $720k annually.
-Enabling legislation in 2000 called for an investment of $10 million a year for 10 years.)
+Enabling legislation in 2000 called for an investment of $10 million a year for 10 years).